adversary-org/twython-tools/README.md

 Command line scripts and tools for implementing Twython functions.

-Incorporates functions from other Python libraries and modules, including twython, requests, PyCrypto, and foad.py.
+Incorporates functions from other Python libraries and modules, including twython, requests, PyCrypto, simplecrypt (included), and foad.py (optional).

 Use of Tor is optional.

+GPG is no longer used for encrypting the OAuth data.
+There is, of course, nothing wrong with GPG itself, but there is plenty of concern with the impending conflict between the python-gnupg package and the more recent fork.

-The scripts in legacy/ are legacy scripts and only present for reference.
+The scripts in legacy/ are legacy Python 2 scripts and only present for reference.

 The scripts in current/ are what I use and are actively maintained.